truefoundry/cognita/docs/truefoundryRagArchitecture.md

 1. **Data Sources** - These are the places that contain your documents to be indexed.
 Usually these are S3 buckets, databases, TrueFoundry Artifacts or even local disk

-2. **Collection Metadata Store** - This store contains metadata about the collection themselves.
+2. **Metadata Store** - This store contains metadata about the collection themselves.
 A collection refers to a set of documents from one or more data sources combined.
 For each collection, the collection metadata stores

     - Name of the collection
     - Name of the associated Vector DB collection